13w13/weiss-gruber/README.md

 ## Credits

 - **Artist**: Jeannette Weiss-Gruber (1934-)
-- **Website Creator**: Her grandson
 - **Photography**: Denis Krieger ([mesvitrauxfavoris.fr](https://www.mesvitrauxfavoris.fr/index.htm)) and family archives
 - **Development**: Co-developed with Windsurf AI
-- **Hero Photo**: © Jean-Luc Vallet

-## Contact

-For questions or information: [siweiss@proton.me](mailto:siweiss@proton.me)

 ## Acknowledgments

-This catalogue raisonné is a partial and self-declarative work: information comes from Jeannette Weiss-Gruber's own archives and declarations, taken as true.
+This catalogue raisonné is a partial and self-declarative work: information comes from Jeannette WeissnGruber's own archives and declarations, taken as true.
 It may contain inaccuracies, omissions, or approximations, and does not claim to cover the entirety of her work.

 ---